|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 Crashed June 16, 1942

 Built by Bell in Buffalo, NY.
-Delivered to the U.S. Army, serial number unknown.
+Delivered to the U.S. Army Air Force (USAAF) as P-39 Airacobra, model and serial number unknown.
+Likely, this aircraft was a P-39F-1-BE Airacobra serial number 41-???? (last four digits unknown).
 Disassembled and shipped overseas to Australia and reassembled.

 Recovery of Remains

-Magre was officially declared dead the day of the mission.
-He is memorialized on the tablets of the missing at Manila American Cemetery.
+Magre was officially declared dead on June 18, 1942.
+He earned the Purple Heart, posthumously.
+He is memorialized at Manila American Cemetery on the tablets of the missing.

 Edward Rogers adds: